 What is a drain rod?

 A drain rod is a tool commonly used for unblocking outdoor drains.
-They are popular amongst professionals and DIYers alike and come with many different attachments to use, depending on the type of congestion you’re dealing with.
+They are popular amongst professionals and DIYers alike and come with various attachments to use, depending on the type of congestion you’re dealing with.
 The most common is a plunger which can attach to the end.

 Alternatively, if the blockage is stubborn, you can also opt for one or more of the following attachments to help you clear that obstruction:

 Rotating handles are also available if needed to make the process easier.
-Regardless of your desired attachment, this tool typically comes in the form of a drain rod kit, giving you all options for every blocked drain eventuality.
+Regardless of your desired attachment, this tool typically comes in the form of a drain rod kit.
+This provides you with all the options for every blocked drain eventuality.

 Can I use my own existing drain rods?